iramnaaz/hw4-svm/problems.tex.md

 15. (0.5 points) What is the result of your statistical test?
 Is the difference between the best and second best value of kernel statistically significant?

-16. (0.5 points) Is the combination of kernel and **C** that shows the best error in the table from the previous question the same combination that resulted from considering **C** and kernel independently?
+16. (0.5 points) Is the combination of kernel and **C** that shows the best error in the table from question 9 the same combination that resulted from considering **C** and kernel independently, as you did when you generated the boxplots in questions 10 and 13?
 Which one do you believe?

 #### Putting these results in context (0.5 point)